Jamaal Westerman: Montreal Alouettes

 On February 14, 2018, the first day of free agency, Westerman signed with the Montreal Alouettes; joining his brother Jabar Westerman.
 Westerman played five games for the Alouettes, contributing with 19 defensive tackles and three sacks.

 Hamilton Tiger Cats

 On July 22, 2018, Westerman was traded to the Hamilton Tiger-Cats along with international wide receiver Chris Williams and two first-round draft selections (2020, 2021) as part of a blockbuster trade for quarterback Johnny Manziel.
 Westerman played in eight regular season games for the Ti-Cats, registering 10 tackles before being placed on the 6-game injured list on September 28, 2018, with an Achilles tendon rupture.
 Mid-way through the 2019 season Westerman was getting close to returning to action while recovering from his Achilles injury, but suffered a torn triceps in practice, which prompted the team to place him on the injured reserve list revealing he would miss the remainder of the season.

 Coaching career

 In 2020 Westerman was named a defensive graduate assistant for Rutgers, under his former head coach Greg Schiano.
+For the past two seasons, Westerman has been an Assistant Strength and Conditioning coach.